PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 In this paper, we explore crowdsourcing elicitation efforts as an alternative to in-house elicitation work.
 We present findings from the first open _AI vs. Humans _CTF competition, where AI teams competed against each other and human hackers.
 To extend this evaluation, we also organized an AI track as part of _Cyber Apocalypse_, an annual CTF event with thousands of participants.

 // AI systems outperformed our estimates grounded in prior research and current industry benchmarks for AI capabilities.
 Top AI teams effectively saturated our task set, completing 19 out of 20 challenges and ranking in the top 13% overall, while being as fast as best human teams.
-We further adapted #cite(<measuring-ai-ability-to-complete-long-tasks>) 50%-task-completion time horizon metric and found that AI agents perform as well on cyber tasks as on the general tasks evaluated in METR’s original study: they can reliably solve challenges requiring one hour or less of effort from a median human participant.
+We further adapted METR's #cite(<kwa2025measuringaiabilitycomplete>) 50%-task-completion time horizon metric and found that AI agents perform as well on cyber tasks as on the general tasks: they can reliably solve challenges requiring one hour or less of effort from a median human participant.

 While further work is needed to deepen our understanding, we tentatively suggest that CTFs may offer an effective and scalable alternative to lab-based elicitations.
 Evaluations, grounded in the performance of human participants, also promise a more intuitive and interpretable alternative to traditional benchmark scores, enhancing accessibility to both policymakers and the general public.